 We offer a superior customer experience through the highly efficient operation of our platform.
 Our technology infrastructure enables highly automated loan originations, cost-effective servicing and built-in scalability.
-Our simple and fast online credit application streamlines the often time-consuming and frustrating loan application process that challenges traditional financial institutions.
+Our simple and fast online credit application streamlines the often time-consuming and frustrating loan application process.
 In general, potential customers can complete the application for our credit line within a few minutes by providing basic personal information and authorizing us to collect information from various data sources.
 Approximately 95% of all loan applications are handled and approved automatically within seconds on average.
 Our data insights and technology capabilities enable us to assess credit risks and facilitate effective fraud detection and prevention, while requiring limited efforts by our customers.

 We have expanded the scale of our platform rapidly since our inception.
-From our inception in August 2013 through December 31, 2016, we cumulatively originated RMB28.7 billion (US\$4.1 billion) in loans.
-In 2016, we originated RMB22.2 billion (US\$3.2 billion) in loans, representing a 263% increase in loan originations from 2015.
-All of the loans originated on our platform since inception have been unsecured.
-As of December 31, 2015 and 2016, our outstanding principal balance of loans was approximately RMB3.4 billion and RMB9.9 billion (US\$1.4 billion), respectively.
-Our total operating revenue increased significantly from RMB2,525 million in 2015 to RMB4,339 million (US\$625 million) in 2016.
+From our inception in August 2013 through June 30, 2017, we cumulatively originated RMB46.1 billion (US\$6.8 billion) in loans.
+In 2016 and the six months ended June 30, 2017, we originated RMB22.2 billion (US\$3.3 billion) and RMB17.3 billion (US\$2.6 billion) in loans, respectively, representing a 263% increase and a 116% increase from 2015 and the six months ended June 30, 2016, respectively.
+As of December 31, 2015 and 2016 and as of June 30, 2017, our outstanding principal balance of loans was approximately RMB3.4 billion, RMB9.9 billion (US\$1.5 billion) and RMB12.5 billion (US\$1.8 billion), respectively.
+Our total operating revenue increased significantly from RMB2,525 million in 2015 to RMB4,339 million (US\$625 million) in 2016, and increased from RMB1,883 million in the six months ended June 30, 2016 to RMB2,536 million (US\$17.0 million) in the six months ended June 30, 2017.
 Our net loss decreased from RMB310 million in 2015 to RMB118 million (US\$17.0 million) in 2016.
+We had a net income of RMB71.7 million (US\$10.6 million) in the six months ended June 30, 2017, compared to a net loss of RMB103 million in the six months ended June 30, 2016.